mappum/tmsp/doc.md

 Before continuing, please kill the `python app.py` process.

-TODO: write it in javascript
+TODO: write it in Javascript

 # Tendermint

-Now that we've seen how TMSP works, and even played with a few applications using the `tmsp` tool, let's run an actual tendermint node.
+Now that we've seen how TMSP works, and even played with a few applications using the `tmsp` tool, let's run an actual Tendermint node.

-When running a live application, a tendermint node takes the place of the `tmsp` tool by sending TMSP requests to the application: `append_tx` when transactions are received by the mempool, `commit` when the consensus protocol commits a new block, and so on.
+When running a live application, a Tendermint node takes the place of the `tmsp` tool by sending TMSP requests to the application: `append_tx` when transactions are received by the mempool, `commit` when the consensus protocol commits a new block, and so on.

-Installing tendermint is easy:
+Installing Tendermint is easy:

 ```
 go get github.com/tendermint/tendermint/cmd/tendermint
 ```

-If you already have tendermint installed, then you can either set a new `$GOPATH` and run the previous command, or else fetch and checkout the latest master branch in `$GOPATH/src/github.com/tendermint/tendermint`, and from that directory run
+If you already have Tendermint installed, then you can either set a new `$GOPATH` and run the previous command, or else fetch and checkout the latest master branch in `$GOPATH/src/github.com/tendermint/tendermint`, and from that directory run